Shailendra53/shailendra53.github.io/_publications/2009-10-01-paper-title-number-1.md

 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'Framework for dynamic crime profiling'
 date: 2016-10-01
-venue: 'CRC Taylor and Francis, Publication'
+venue: 'Accepted as a book chapter in the book "Smart Cities: Concept, Practices, and Applications" at CRC Taylor and Francis, Publication'
 paperurl: #'http://academicpages.github.io/files/paper1.pdf'
-Authors: 'Shailendra Kumar Gupta, Shreyanshu Shekhar, Mukesh Kumar Saini, Neeraj Goel'
+Authors: '<b>Authors:</b> Shailendra Kumar Gupta, Shreyanshu Shekhar, Mukesh Kumar Saini, Neeraj Goel'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.